The Gambling Man: Outline

 Rory Connor (Robson Green) is a rent-collector on Tyneside with a passion for playing poker for high stakes, while Janie Waggett (Stephanie Putson) is the woman who loves him, standing by him through many troubles.
 Charlotte Kean (Sylvestra Le Touzel) is Connor's employer, and she too finds him attractive.
 He gets into bad company in the dark world of gambling, and is so sure that poker is his way to riches that he makes a terrible decision.
-He spends time trying,but still doesn't manage to meet Rafa.

 The plot may be partly autobiographical, as Catherine Cookson’s own father was a bigamist and a gambler.

 Production

 Producer Ray Marshall bought the film rights to several of the period works of Catherine Cookson, beginning in 1989 with The Fifteen Streets, which had been turned into a successful stage play.
-These productions, sponsored by Tyne Tees Television, were very popular and drew between ten and fourteen million viewers each.
+These productions, made by Tyne Tees Television, were very popular and drew between ten and fourteen million viewers each.

+This is also the series where Dave Myers and Si King, later the Hairy Bikers, met and became friends while working as makeup artist and assistant director respectively.